MTG/sens-sensor/development/README.md

 ## Reproducibility of model creation
 In order to reproduce the creation of the models for predicting the sound sources birds, construction, dogs, human, music, nature, siren, vehicles; the following steps need to be followed, indicated with the neccessary instructions and code:

 1) Download USM dataset <a href="https://github.com/jakobabesser/USM"> USM Github page </a>.
-Once installation processed is completed and the necessary files have been downloaded as indicated, locate them in the data folder:
+Once installation process is completed and the necessary files have been downloaded as indicated, locate them in the data folder:

    ```
     # sens-sensor/data tree